Advocacy Training Weekend 2016

 Holy Discontentment Advocacy Resource

-Holy Discontentment: Lifting Your Voice for Effective Advocacy.”
-In this resource, we outline the tools in the advocate’s toolbox, discuss their effectiveness, and give suggestions on truly effective advocacy strategies.
+Holy Discontentment: Lifting Your Voice for Effective Advocacy outlines the tools in the advocate’s toolbox, discusses their effectiveness, and gives suggestions on truly effective advocacy strategies.
 Now, with a newly updated section on using social media as an advocacy tool!

-Respectful Dialogue Initiative (RDI)
+Respectful Dialogue Initiative